 The first phase draws on coverage of refugees and their countries of origin in leading U.S. and U.K. newspapers.
 Further research (including individual research projects) will expand the scope to a broader selection of U.S. newspapers, as well as to other countries' coverage of the United States.

 The third track studies newspaper coverage of the European Union.
-This summer's Brexit vote (and the acrimonious campaign that preceded it) underscored the importance of the media in driving, constraining, and shaping European integration.
+Last summer's Brexit vote (and the acrimonious campaign that preceded it) underscored the importance of the media in driving, constraining, and shaping European integration.
 Even a superficial glance at the British press makes clear how its coverage of the issue varies from that of leading papers in other EU member states.